orel33/vpltoolkit/README.md

 * add an option to use a docker environment for *offline* execution (and maybe *online*)
 * use an optional execution file *env.sh* (provided by teacher at Moodle)
+* add other DOWNLOAD methods for wget and scp

 ---
 aurelien.esnard@u-bordeaux.fr